The Bible tells one story. Humanity growing up.

 Salvation is not a solo project.
 You are not meant to white-knuckle your way toward faithfulness in isolation.
 The mission was always designed to be carried together — Jesus called twelve people, not one.
 The early church shared everything.
 Paul’s letters are addressed to communities, not individuals.
 Every time someone in the New Testament tries to carry the mission alone, they burn out, break down, or betray.

 You will need people who see you honestly and love you anyway.
 People who call you back when you drift.
 People who carry the weight with you on the days you can’t carry it yourself.
-That is what the church was supposed to be — not a building, not an institution, but a group of people committed to carrying each other toward the mission.
+That is what the church was supposed to be — not a building, not an institution, but a group of people committed to reorienting each other toward the mission.